-P22 Alarm

-Alarm code P22

-Alarm meaning Fan motor trouble

-Alarm conditions Fan motor start failure, fan motor Hall IC input failure

-Probable cause Possible causes are a Hall IC input circuit failure and a fan HIC failure.
+Alarm code P22 Alarm meaning Fan motor trouble Alarm conditions Fan motor start failure, fan motor Hall IC input failure Probable cause Possible causes are a Hall IC input circuit failure and a fan HIC failure.
 Check Check the fan motor wiring, the Hall IC wiring, and the connector connections.
 If the wiring and connectors are normal, then check that the capacitor of the Hall IC input circuit is securely soldered on the outdoor unit control PCB.
 Also use a tester and measure the resistance between fan HIC power (HIC+) and ground (HIC-).
 If there is a short-circuit, there is an HIC malfunction.

-(+)

-CHECK DISCHARGE CHECK

-Fan PCB FAN-C0906DXH8 Fan PCB FAN-C1806DXH8

-Correction If the fan does not start, the below corrections may be effective.
+HIC PCB for 8HP to 16HP (A747038) HIC - (NV) HIC + (P) HIC PCB for 18HP and 20HP (A747036) HIC - (NV) HIC + (P) Correction If the fan does not start, the below corrections may be effective.
 (1) If there is a fan HIC failure or circuit failure, replace the PCB.
-(2) If the fan motor is locked, replace the fan motor.

-Example -

-Notes Turn OFF the power, and check the continuity of "+" and "-" on the fan circuit PCB.
+(2) If the fan motor is locked, replace the fan motor Example Notoo Turn OFF the neuron and sheet the continuity of "" and " " on the fear since the DOD INDIES i um OFF the power, and check the continuity of "+" and "-" on the fan circuit PCB.

 Alarm code P29 Alarm meaning Inverter compressor missing phase or lock alarm Alarm conditions This alarm may occur at start, and occurs when missing phase or lock is detected, and when a DCCT failure occurs.
 Probable cause Generally this alarm occurs when the refrigerant pressure balance is uneven at start, or when inverter compressor lock occurs, there is a missing phase in the inverter compressor wiring, or a DCCT failure occurs.
 This can be judged to be starting trouble which is not caused by HIC.
 Check Check the power wiring and connector wiring.
-Correction DCCT failure (replace PCB) or compressor failure Example Notes Use a tester to measure the voltage between the DCCT output terminal on the rear of the PCB and the ground.
-If the voltage is not within 2 - 3 V, then the DCCT has malfunctioned.
+Correction DCCT failure (replace PCB) or compressor failure Example - Notes Use a tester to measure the voltage between the DCCT output terminal on the rear of the PCB and the ground.
+If the voltage is not within $2 - 3$ V, then the DCCT has malfunctioned.